LoopKit/loopdocs/docs/nightscout/remote-overrides.md

 There are four ways you can trigger your commands remotely; [LoopCaregiver](#loopcaregiver) (under development), [Nightscout Careportal](#nightscout-careportal), [Shortcuts](#shortcuts), and [IFTTT](#ifttt).

+**Please update to a minimum version of Nightscout 14.2.6**

+If you used a remote method for your build of Loop, don't forget you must add LOOP_PUSH_SERVER_ENVIRONMENT config variable to your Nightcout site or remote commands will not work.
+[LoopDocs: Remote Build Config Var Requirement](#remote-build-config-var-requirement)

 ### LoopCaregiver   ![icon for LoopCaregiver app](img/lcg-icon.jpg){width="50"}

 The LoopCaregiver app is under development, works only with Loop-dev and requires an iPhone running at least iOS 16.

+You must be running a minimum version of Nightscout 14.2.6 in order to use LoopCaregiver.

+!!! warning "Older NS Versions"
+    If you ignore this minimum version requirement - what happens:

+    * If you attempt to use the carb entry in the past or future, the caregiver app accepts it but the remote commands accepted by the Loopers phone show up at the current time - not when the caregiver intended to insert carbs
+    * Please take the time to update your Nightscout site to master
+    * Nightscout 14.2.6 was released 30-Sep-2022 as Classic Liquorice

 If you plan to use LoopCaregiver, please join [Loop Caregiver App](https://loop.zulipchat.com/#narrow/stream/358458-Loop-Caregiver-App) zulipchat stream.